PdoubleU/germans_articles_app/README.md

 ## How to use?

-Just open the link:
+Just open the link: https://germans-articles-app.netlify.app/

-Then click login, enter user@zubairnews.com as username and password as password.
+Then click login, enter 'user@zubairnews.com' as username and 'user123' as password.

 If you'd like to create a new account, just use 'sign in' option.
 And confirm email.

+Enjoy!